Shai-Windsor/Public_API_Request/README.md

 You can also search through the people by name with the search bar.

 The background color has been changes from its original color.

+This shouldn't work in Internet Explorer, since I used fetch and didn't include the polyfill.